 Applicants may now qualify to renew their visas by mail if their prior visa expired no more than 24 months ago, and meet all the other requirements for renewal without interview.
 For more information, please visit http://www.ustraveldocs.com/vn/vn-niv-visarenew.asp.

 Please note that to renew an E,H, L, P, or R visa, the prior visa must have expired no more than 12 months ago.

 Visa Renewal via Vietnam Post: Effective April 1, 2014, Consulate General Ho Chi Minh City will no longer accept visa renewal applications in person.
 All renewal applications must be mailed in via Vietnam Post.
 Please follow the instructions at www.ustraveldocs.com/vn.

-Note: All applicants eligible for renewal by mail MUST print two copies of the dropbox confirmation letter with barcodes.
+Note: All applicants eligible for renewal by mail MUST print two copies of the Mail-In Renewal Confirmation Letter with barcodes.
 One copy of the letter will be submitted to the Vietnam Post location, and one copy MUST BE INCLUDED with your passport, application, and other supporting documents for renewal.
-Your renewal by mail cannot be processed without the dropbox confirmation letter.
+Your renewal by mail cannot be processed without the Mail-In Renewal Confirmation Letter.